Slothagami/sheet-music-transcriber/README.md

     - analyze MIDI to indentify the note types (whole, quarter, eighth, etc.)
     - Organise midi in terms of beats, not time (based on first note start time)
     - generate sheet music
-      - make independant of the window width
+      - generate multiple pages
-      - include space for title
+        - title on first page
+        - page numbers
       - live adjustable settings to make it look better
       - download button (svg or pdf option)
         - convert to pdf